Panasonic GX85 versus Panasonic G85

 Both the GX85 and the G85 are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The GX85 replaced the earlier Panasonic GX7, while the G85 followed on from the Panasonic G7.

-So what is the bottom line?
+So what conclusions can be drawn?
 Is the Panasonic GX85 better than the Panasonic G85 or vice versa?
-The listing below highlights the relative strengths of the two models.
+A synthesis of the relative strong points of each of the models is listed below.

 - More compact: Is smaller (122x71mm vs 128x89mm) and thus needs less room in the bag.